YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 * Ensure that externally driven batch processing also has the ability to resume.
 The external file driving the batch operation must be available on the replicating instance before starting the batch operation on the originating instance.
 This is required to handle originating instance failure during the batch process.

 * YottaDB produces an error for updates outside the set of database files defined by the instance file.
 External references are not prohibited as such.
-In other words, there can be global directory and instance configurations where an external reference update falls within the instance and works correctly.
+In other words, there can be a global directory and instance configurations where an external reference update falls within the instance and works correctly.
 Read references outside an instance are permitted because they currently do not engage replication.

 .. image:: applarch.png